-Additionally, we are grateful to the IAWG Training Partnership Initiative Steering Committee and Safe Abortion Care Sub-Working Group Members, including Sandra Krause and Nguyen Toan Tran, as well as to the agencies which offered pilot sites: CARE, Médecins du Monde, and Save the Children (training adapted for PLGHA compliance).
+Additionally, we are grateful to the IAWG Training Partnership Initiative Steering Committee and Safe Abortion Care Sub-Working Group Members, including Sandra Krause and Nguyen Toan Tran, as well as to the agencies which offered pilot sites: CARE, Family Planning Association of Nepal, Institut Africain de Santé Publique and the Ministry of Health in Burkina Faso, Juba College of Nursing and Midwifery, Médecins du Monde, and Save the Children (training adapted for PLGHA compliance).
 Alison Greer provided a review and edits.
 The training materials were designed by Mikhail Hardy and Chelsea Ricker.

-Disclaimer: Clinical Updates in Reproductive Health provides Ipas's most up-to-date clinical guidance.
+Disclaimer: Clinical Updates in Reproductive Health provides Ipas' most up-to-date clinical guidance.
 Recommendations in Clinical Updates in Reproductive Health supersede any clinical guidance in Ipas curricula that differs from the guidance provided in this publication.
-Available at Ipas' website, www.ipas.org.
+Available on the Ipas website, www.ipas.org.